 Where to go for information

-- Community Health Partnerships (CHPs): your local CHP will have information on health improvement targets for the local area.
+- Health and Social Care Partnerships: your local HSCP will have information on health improvement targets for the local area.
 Each partnership is jointly run by the NHS and local authority.

 - Community Planning Partnerships (CPPs): CPPs bring public agencies and communities together to plan and deliver better services locally.
-Your local council’s website will have a link to your local CPP, its community plan, and single outcome agreement.
+Check your local authority website to find out local Community Plans and Local Outcome Improvement Plans.

 - Far reaching fare: how community-based initiatives build reach into food policy and practice (CFHS 2013)